TEDxAuckland/tedx-auckland-site/src/_videos/batman-journalism-and-the-pitfalls-of-total-independence.md

 As a young man, Keith dreamed of being a hobo-journalist – seeing the world and telling stories while living out of a sack.
 But what started out as a naive warzone adventure turned into lifelong vendetta and alternative funding model for independent journalism.

 It has been almost a decade, and these days Keith does data visualisation consulting to fund his journalism projects, with the thought of sustainable crowdfunding just over the horizon.
-The independence from self-funding (“Batman journalism!”) creates a wonderful and dangerous space for innovation, disruption, getting lost and going crazy.
+The independence from self-funding (“Batman journalism\!”) creates a wonderful and dangerous space for innovation, disruption, getting lost and going crazy.
 If he’s lucky, one day, it might even allow him to live out of a sack.

-This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
-Learn more at http://ted.com/tedx